survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 { a: [ 1, 2 ], b: 10, c: 20, d: 421 }
 ```

 *webpack-merge* provides even more control through strategies that enable you to control its behavior per field.
-Strategies allow you to force it to append, prepend, or replace content.
+They allow you to force it to append, prepend, or replace content.

 Even though *webpack-merge* was designed for this book, it has proven to be an invaluable tool beyond it.
 You can consider it as a learning tool and pick it up in your work if you find it handy.